vorcepa/MIT-OCW-6.0001-Problem-Sets/README.md

 Ex. : pset 2 is intended to be completed after the branching and iterations lecture, so that assignment makes heavy [and hopefully correct] use of those concepts.

+FOR PROBLEM SET 0: Skipped.
+Trivial exercises + installation of Spyder (which I already installed).

+FOR PROBLEM SET 1: Skipped.
+Trivial exercises.

 FOR PROBLEM SET 2: In the "Hangman with hints" portion of the problem set, I did not understand the purpose of the function "match_with_gaps".
 This part of the problem set was skipped, and everything needed to help the player was coded in to the function "show_possible_matches"

+FOR PROBLEM SET 3: test_ps3.py was never used.
+I made my own test scripts for each problem within the set.
+I hope it works?